martin-leydier/Zwip/docs/config.md

 #### log_path
 - string or null
-- Path to to a file Zwip will log incoming requests and actions to.
+- Path to a file Zwip will log incoming requests and actions to.
 If it is empty, Zwip will log to STDOUT

 #### trust_headers_ip
 - boolean